mlflow/mlflow/docs/source/models.rst

 <mlflow.models.ModelSignature>` as an argument to the appropriate log_model call, e.g.
 :py:func:`sklearn.log_model() <mlflow.sklearn.log_model>`.
-The model signature object can be created by hand or :py:func:`inferred <mlflow.models.infer_signature>` from datasets with valid model inputs (e.g. the training dataset with target column omitted) and valid model output (e.g. model predictions generated on the training dataset).
+The model signature object can be created by hand or :py:func:`inferred <mlflow.models.infer_signature>` from datasets with valid model inputs (e.g. the training dataset with target column omitted) and valid model outputs (e.g. model predictions generated on the training dataset).
 The following example demonstrates how to store model signature for a simple classifier trained on the ``Iris dataset``: